hexfellow/hex_device_python/README.md

 ## <a name="overview"></a> **Overview**

-This library provides a simple interface for communicating with and controlling hex device.
-It uses Protocol Buffers for message serialization and WebSocket for real-time communication.The supported hardware list is as follows:
+This library provides a simple interface for communicating with and controlling Hex devices.
+It uses Protocol Buffers for message serialization and WebSocket for real-time communication.
+The supported hardware list is as follows:
 - [✅] **[ChassisMaver](#chassis_maver)**
 - [✅] **[ArmArcher](#arm_archer)**
 - [-] **[hex_lift](#hex_lift)**

+## Installation

-## Clone
+### Clone the Repository
 ```
 git clone --recurse-submodules https://github.com/hexfellow/hex_device_python.git
 ```